Running Across Texas home page

 Is there a downside?
 Sure, depending on who you ask.
 For me, it’s just a lot of concrete; my old knees prefer more forgiving surfaces.
 And even though the shoulder is super wide, it’s still hard to avoid the occasional dust vortex whipped up by the slipstreams from passing trucks.
 No whining about that though; just wear wrap-around sunglasses.

 How long is it?
 Depending on where you cross over for the return journey, running over and back is about 5.25 miles.
 Each loop will give you 3 ascents and descents.
 That sounds counterintuitive, but there is a good reason.
-From the Baytown to the LaPorte side is one long bridge, but coming back the opposite direction, the route veers off to add a shorter bridge, or overpass.

-How do I Get There, You Ask?
+How Do I Get There, You Ask?

 Easy, because the bridge crosses the channel from Baytown to LaPorte, it is accessible from either community.
 Coming from Houston?
 You can get there by taking 225 south from the 610 Loop.
 Coming from Clear Lake, Pasadena, Seabrook, Kemah, and League City areas?
 Just hop on Hwy.
 146 north.

 It’s best to park on the Baytown side.
 There’s two prime spots to park near the base of the bridge if you've just crossed the bridge from the LaPorte side to the Baytown side.
 On the left is the Missouri Street Church of Christ.
-On your right is a boat launch with a large parking lot.
-There’s also a port-o-potty at the boat launch; just don’t take a chance on toilet paper; bring your own.

 Recommended Related Articles